yusdacra/rust-nix-templater/README.md

 # rust-nix-templater

-Generates Rust projects which use [nix-cargo-integration](https://github.com/yusdacra/nix-cargo-integration).
+Generates Rust projects which use [nix-cargo-integration].

 ## Features